Jurrell Casey: 2014–2019: Pro Bowl seasons

 During Week 4 against the Atlanta Falcons, Casey recorded his first sack of the season on Matt Ryan as the Titans won on the road 24–10.
 Three weeks later against the Los Angeles Chargers, he recovered a fumble forced by teammate Wesley Woodyard on running back Melvin Gordon on the goal line late in the fourth quarter which sealed a 23–20 victory.
 In the next game against the Tampa Bay Buccaneers, Casey recorded his second sack of the season on Jameis Winston as the Titans won 27–23.
 He missed Weeks 9 and 10 due to a shoulder injury.
 During a Week 14 31–17 road victory over the Indianapolis Colts, Casey recorded his third sack of the season.
 From Weeks 16–17, he recorded one sack in each game.
+He finished the 2019 season with five sacks, 44 total tackles (26 solo), one forced fumble, and two fumble recoveries in 14 games.

 Casey continued his momentum in the playoffs.
 In the divisional round of the playoffs against the Baltimore Ravens, he sacked quarterback Lamar Jackson twice, one of which was a strip-sack that was recovered by teammate Jeffery Simmons.
 The Titans went on to win on the road 28–12.
+He was ranked 71st by his fellow players on the NFL Top 100 Players of 2020.

 On January 20, 2020, Casey was named to his fifth consecutive Pro Bowl, replacing the Super Bowl-bound Chris Jones.

 Denver Broncos

 On March 19, 2020, Casey was traded to the Denver Broncos in exchange for a seventh-round selection in the 2020 NFL draft.
 Recalling the trade, Casey said the Titans "discarded him like trash".
 He was placed on injured reserve on September 28, 2020, with a torn biceps.
 He was moved to the reserve/COVID-19 list by the team on November 7, and moved back to injured reserve on November 20.
-Casey was released by the Broncos on February 25, 2021.
+Casey appeared in just three games during the 2020 season and he was released by the Broncos on February 25, 2021.